StevenBlack/vocab/readme.md

 ### hypocorism
 A word for baby talk like "kitchee, kitchee, koo," or for pet names like "Snookeeookums," "Sweetie pie" or "My little dumpling."
 Newlyweds and parents of newborn babies are fond of speaking in hypocorisms —before they know better.
-It's pronounced HL- POCK-ER'ISM.

 ### hyponym